Trisdoan/SQL/People Analytics Case Study/README.md

 AND current_salary > average_salary ;
 ````
 <img src="People Analytics Case Study/images/1_4.png" width="300"/>
+In the "Production" department, there are 14999 male employees who earn more than average salary of the deparment.

 ### 5. Which title has the highest average salary for male employees?